-Under the city council form of government, the term of each elective officer commences on the fourth Tuesday of June of the year in which the officer is elected.
+Under the city council form of government, the term of each elective officer commences on the first day of July of the year in which the officer is elected.

 40-14-04.
 Appointive officers in council cities - Appointment of more than one assessor.